Transcript #374: Climbing the Python Web Mountain

 12:08 And so what this comes with is they actually bundle the V8 engine.

-12:12 So on the server side, it can, it can render what your browser would do for you as final HTML.
+12:12 So on the server side, it can render what your browser would do for you as final HTML and it delivers.

-12:18 And it delivers with so optimized server side rendering for better accessibility and SEO.
+12:19 So optimize server side rendering for better accessibility in SEO.

 12:24 That's pretty cool.